Guidelines for Decontamination of Equipment for Gastrointestinal Endoscopy

 BSG Update to Endoscopy Service on vCJD risk reassessment

 In 2012 the Department of Health published the Choice Framework for local Policy and Procedures CFPP 01-06, a technical document that replaces HTM 2030.
 The vCJD risk reassessment is discussed in this.
 It is no longer necessary to quarantine endoscopes following procedures in most patients at risk of vCJD (including blood product recipients) provided that national recommendations on decontamination practice are scrupulously adhered to.
-The enclosed update was released by BSG in February 2013.
-In this there are links to related documents including the CFPP.
+There has been a further recent update to these guidelines (January 2014).
+A précis of the documents with their links is found below.
+It is strongly recommended that endoscopy teams review review these documents, in light of the changes including the identification of a newly described human prior disease, Variably Protease - Sensitive Prionopathy (VPSPr), whose transmissibility characteristics are still under investigation.

 View documentation "Top ten tips" revised 2012 on MHRA website: